-Akihabara is the spiritual home of Otaku culture and is considered by some to be hallowed ground – a pseudo-sacred district catering to Otakus in every way imaginable.
-Giant billboards of anime gods look down over the main strip full of manga churches, anime strongholds, SEGA temples, giant TV screens, colourful poster-clad walls, deafening pachinko parlours, electronic department stores, vending machines, street cleaners in knee-high socks and young girls dressed as maids trying to lure you into their cafes.
+Akihabara, Tokyo, is the spiritual home of Otaku culture and is considered by some to be hallowed ground; a pseudo-sacred district catering to Otakus in every way imaginable.
+Giant billboards of god-like anime characters look down over the main strip full of manga churches, anime strongholds, SEGA temples, giant TV screens, colourful poster-clad walls, deafening pachinko parlours, electronic department stores, vending machines, street cleaners in knee-high socks and young girls dressed as maids trying to lure you into their cafes.
 Your over-stimulated senses find little sanctuary as you walk through an assault of sirens, bells, music, lights, cars, energetic women screaming at you through microphones and masses of people walking in every direction.

 The inauspicious entrance to this gateway of platonic connection was an unglamorous, mouldy black wall above a door with a sandwich board displaying a few highly photoshopped images of Japanese woman in various states of undress and costume.
 We made our way up the stairs lined with pink fluorescent lights and after standing in the doorway behind a plastic sheath for five confused minutes with our interpreter trying to work out if they accepted foreigners, they finally let us in.
-Upon entering we were greeted by white light globes, polaroid photos of girls, golden stars, Christmas decorations, plastic flowers, paper lanterns and novelty plasticine moons; there was also a large plastic green frog emitting water vapour into the air which set off a certain atmospheric kawaii charm.
-I sat down and the middle aged male proprietor with shoulder length hair in a blue button shirt, expensive looking belt and tidy jeans passed me what was essentially a menu of creature comforts and stood there with a pad and pen taking my order.
+Upon entering we were greeted by white light globes, Polaroid photos of girls, golden stars, out of season Christmas decorations, plastic flowers, paper lanterns and novelty plasticine moons.
+There was also a large plastic green frog emitting water vapour into the air which set off a certain atmospheric kawaii charm.
+I sat down and the middle-aged male proprietor with shoulder length hair in a blue button shirt, expensive looking belt and tidy jeans passed me what was essentially a menu of creature comforts and stood there with a pad and pen taking my order.

 My new friend came out with a smile.
-She was short, slim, attractive, slender faced, pig tailed and wearing Hello Kitty jelly sandals.
+She was short, slim, attractive, slender faced, pigtailed and wearing Hello Kitty jelly sandals.
 Her china-white complexion was punctuated with huge black pupils which allowed her eyes to appear totally colourless.
 She took my hand and led me into a corridor walled with pastel pink and yellow drapes.
 Each of the cubicles were made up from a mattress, lined with sheet walls.
-I lay down alone in the room staring up at the sheets blowing around gently in the breeze from an oscillating fan.
+I lay down alone in the room staring up at the linen blowing around gently in the breeze from an oscillating fan.
 The music, which was somewhat hypnotically drifting through this surreal scene, sounded like someone had just opened a musical jewellery box.
-Surrounded by cuddly bears, anime action figures, draped plastic ivy, pink pillows, kids toys and LED lights – this infantilising cacophony of kitsch could best be described as an large adult nursery for men longing for maternal comfort.
+Surrounded by cuddly bears, anime action figures, draped plastic ivy, pink pillows, kids toys and LED lights – this infantilising cacophony of kitsch was essentially a large adult nursery for men longing for maternal comfort.

 My hostess walked back in, kneeled down, placed a brown towel on her lap and motioned for me to place my head on her thighs.
 She began gently exploring my ear with her earbud in a gentle, methodically assuring manner.
 Cleaning every conceivable alcove of my ear, knowing exactly how deep she could go – she went from the ear canal and all around the outer ear, spending a liberal seven and a half minutes on each side.
 It was so relaxing I caught myself half drifting off to sleep in the haze of nursery rhyme music and pastel coloured light.

-Things were about to get serious as it was time for her to put her head on my lap.
+It was time for her to put her head on my lap.
 I placed a towel on my right thigh and she gently placed her head down.
-This was about as intimate we’d got so far.
 For three minutes I watched her tiny ribcage expand and contract inside her brown cardigan as the warmth of her head permeated the towel and reinforced that this person was not just an object of affection but a living, breathing human being with all the same desires, dreams, insecurities and fears as me.
 She looked so delicate and vulnerable as her tiny pale legs rested on each other and moved around as she fidgeted with the black leggings on her feet.
 I could still feel her body heat lingering on the towel when we changed positions and she rested on my arm for the next three minutes.

 Now, it was time for the grand finale.
-The real reason I’d come: the embrace.
+The reason I’d come: the embrace.
 In what position would I enjoy these heavenly five seconds?
 Five seconds of realness.
 Five seconds to forget everything.
 Five seconds to remember forever.
-We stood up, she came towards me.
+We stood up, she looked directly into my eyes as she came towards me.
 It was like our first kiss.
 Did I put my head to the left or right?
 Did my arms go around or under or over?
 What if I made a mistake?
-What if I wasted a precious second not getting it right?
+What if I wasted a precious moment not getting it right?
 Every second counted.
-We went in, her arms under mine.
-I could smell the odour of her hair and feel our heart beats synchronise.
+We went in, her left arm under mine.
+Her pigtail pressed against my face and I could smell the fragrance of her hair.
+Our alternate heartbeats found each other’s and throbbed with their own syncopation.
+She was incredibly petite, her tiny frame almost felt bird-like and my arms wrapped entirely around her body.
+I noted the smooth texture of her cardigan on my arms, the way her unsettled fingers pressed into my back.
+Did she garner any pleasure from this?
+Did she get anything from this experience at all?
 I closed my eyes, I felt warm.
 Time stood still.
 Everything went hues of red and orange.
-I had been transported back to the womb.
+I had been transported.
 I felt safe.
 Defended.
 Perfect.
 Untainted.
 Virginal.
 Void of desire.
 I was pure and I had my whole life in front of me.
 I’d come full circle.